bkpleb/old.github.io/stuff.md

 title: Stuff
 ---

 This page is a collection of stuff I've done or made in a miscellaneous sense.
+Unfortunately the majority or almost all of high school I rarely created projects.
+I remember doing projects but I've never documentated them hence I technically lost them.

 ## Projects